 Wine tasting has been long practiced since the 16th century.
 Prior to the Renaissance, wine drinking was almost a necessity.
-You see this was during a time when other liquids like milk and water were disease-ridden.
+This was largely due to other liquids like milk and water being disease-ridden.
 Wine might have tasted awful back then, but it was a natural disinfectant due to having alcohol in its contents.
 Much like whiskey tasting, wine tasting has evolved significantly over the course of history and has been perfected in the 21st century.
 If you’re looking to get your foot in the door with wine tasting, look no further!
 Here’s our guide to becoming an amateur wine taster!

 In addition to wine tasting, wine coolers have revolutionized the way we store and serve our favorite vintages.
 These specialized appliances ensure that each bottle is maintained at the perfect temperature, preserving its flavor profile and enhancing the overall tasting experience.

-Having the right equipment not only enhances the aroma but the ambiance as well.
+Having the right equipment and glass not only enhances the taste and aroma, but the ambiance as well.
 There are four basic parts of a wine glass: the base, the stem, the bowl, and the rim.
 All wine glasses are going to be different for what you’re attempting to taste.
 You’d never use a flute for a pinot noir or a tulip for a burgundy.

-If it’s within your budget, go for a crystal wine glass.
-Crystal wine glasses enhance the aromas in wine and look better than their glass wine counterparts.
-Glass wine glasses are more durable than crystal making them a better option for those in the restaurant industry.
-Depending on the wine you’re tasting, you’re going to want to go for the right glass.
+If it’s within your budget, go for the versatile crystal wine glass.
+Crystal wine glasses enhance the aromas in wine and are more luxurious than their glass wine counterparts.
+However, glass wine glasses are more durable than crystal making them a better option for less formal restaurants.

 Sight

-Once you have the right wine glass and are in a neutral environment, observation of the wine is next.
+Once you are in a neutral environment and have the right wine glass, observation of the wine is next.
 When pouring your wine glass, you’ll want to make sure that it’s filled about one-third of the way.
 Put your wine glass up to the light and give it a slight tilt.
 Doing so allows you to see the wine’s wide range of colors.
 Look straight down the wine glass and observe the color.
 Through this, you can pick up on what grapes were used by color and scent.

 Scent

-We’re almost to tasting!
-Don’t worry.
 Next up is smelling the wine.
 You’re going to want to give it a before and after sniff.
 When sniffing your wine, you’ll want to hover your nose above the glass.
 Don’t shove your nose directly into the glass as it’ll overload your nose with the aroma.
-Smell it then give it a couple of swirls to help the wine’s bouquet (the wine’s aroma) to open up.
-Put the glass on a table and hold it by the stem and rotate it quickly by the stem.
+Smell it, then give it a couple of swirls to help the wine’s bouquet (the wine’s aroma) to open up.
+Holding the glass by the stem, put it on a table and then quickly rotate it by the stem.
 Write down what you could smell prior to giving your wine glass a swirl.
 With the aromas circulating around the wine glass, write down what’s different than before.
 After swirling you’ll notice wine dripping from the side.
 These are what’s known as “legs” or “tears” of the wine.

 Tasting